Gangliosides

 1. Sialic acids and Gangliosides

-Sialic acids: Gangliosides are oligoglycosylceramides derived as a first step from lactosylceramide, and they are defined by the presence of one to as many as five sialic acid residues, i.e., carbohydrate molecules with a nine-carbon backbone and a carboxylic acid group, a subclass of the superfamily of naturally occurring non‑2‑ulosonic acids.
-Of the many forms that have been characterized, only a few are relevant to gangliosides, and the most important of these is N‑acetylneuraminic acid (‘NANA’ or ‘SA’ or 'Neu5Ac' or 'NeuAc').
+Sialic acids: Gangliosides are oligoglycosylceramides derived biosynthetically from lactosylceramide, and they are defined by the presence of one to as many as five sialic acid residues, i.e., carbohydrate molecules with a nine-carbon backbone and a carboxylic acid group, a subclass of the superfamily of naturally occurring non‑2‑ulosonic acids.
+Of the many forms that have been identified, only a few are relevant to gangliosides, and the most important of these in humans is N‑acetylneuraminic acid (‘NANA’ or ‘SA’ or 'Neu5Ac' or 'NeuAc').
 Less often the sialic acid component is N‑glycolylneuraminic acid (Neu5Gc), which differs by only one oxygen atom at the C-5 N-acetyl group, or it can be a Neu5Ac analogue in which the amide group is replaced by a hydroxyl group, i.e., 3-deoxy-D-glycero-D-galacto-nonulosonic acid (ketodeoxynonulosonic acid or ‘KDN’).
 The sialic acids are joined via α-glycosidic linkages to one or more of the monosaccharide units, e.g., via the hydroxyl group on position 2, or to another sialic acid residue.
 The polar head groups of the lipids carry a net-negative charge at pH 7.0 and they are acidic.

 Humans lack Neu5Gc: Neu5Ac is the biosynthetic precursor of Neu5Gc, a component of gangliosides from most animal species, including mice, horse, sheep and goats, via the action of the enzyme CMP–N-acetylneuraminic acid hydroxylase (CMAH).
 Although it is present in primates such as the great apes, NeuGc is not synthesised in humans (or birds and New World monkeys), and as it is a xeno-antigen, anti-NeuGc antibodies are produced normally in healthy humans (and after injection of NeuGc-containing glycoconjugates).
 The absence or irreversible inactivation of the relevant genes, but especially a critical exon in the CMAH gene, both for sialo-lipids and peptides in humans suggests that this may have been a major biochemical branch-point in human evolution that occurred ~2 to 3 million years ago after the divergence of humans and chimpanzees from a common ancestor.
 It may even be a factor in the superior performance of the human brain as overexpression of Neu5Gc in the brains of transgenic mice was found to result in abnormal development.
-It might imply a fertility barrier between us and other hominids during evolution.
+It might imply the existence of a fertility barrier between us and other hominids during evolution.

 2. Structure and Occurrence of Gangliosides

 Ganglio-series glycosphingolipids having 0, 1, 2 and 3 sialic acid residues linked to the inner galactose unit are termed asialo- (or 0-), a-, b- and c-series gangliosides, respectively, while gangliosides having sialic acid residues linked to the inner N‑galactosamine residue are classified as α-series gangliosides.
 The structures for these groups are illustrated in the section on ganglioside biosynthesis below.
-It is noteworthy that some terminal glycan structures of gangliosides are present in glycoproteins of cells.
+It is worth noting that some terminal glycan structures of gangliosides are present in glycoproteins of cells.

-As of 2020, more than 200 gangliosides with variations in the carbohydrate chain had been characterized in vertebrates alone.
+As of 2020, more than 200 gangliosides with variations in the carbohydrate chain had been identified in vertebrates alone.
 One of the most studied monosialo-gangliosides and the first to be fully characterized is ganglioside GM1a (Neu5Acα2-3(Galβ1-3GalNAcβ1-4)Galβ1-4Glcβ1Cer), a major brain ganglioside of mammals and the preferred ligand of cholera toxin, illustrated -

 An alternative nomenclature, which is less used, is recommended by IUPAC-IUB and is based upon the ganglio (Gg) root structure (see the web page on neutral oligoglycosylceramides); it employs Roman numerals to designate each hexose unit and the location of the Neu5Ac along the carbohydrate chain with Arabic superscripts to designate the hydroxyl group to which this is linked.
 By this system, GM1a is defined as II3-α-Neu5Ac-Gg4Cer.